Call Us Today! 781-335-6663

 • How does OT address motor planning deficits?
 Well through play!
 Providing a multisensory environment that encourages a child to engage with a variety of equipment/activities in novel ways helps foundationally allow the child to build praxis skills.
 Through play we promote development of initiation and refinement of sequencing skills and with repetition can encourage motor tasks to become more automatic for the child.
 We love to make obstacle courses and other movement challenges with multi-steps, engaging in multistep crafts/art projects, learning new games, and cooking/baking activities.

-• Learn more about motor planning HERE
+• Learn more about motor planning HERE:

 2. Problem Solving:

 • A natural adaptive skill we often take for granted is our ability to draw from past experiences, in combination with our assessment of current situation, in order to determine the best way to approach a task in order to be successful - this is called problem solving.
-The age old quote “If at first you don’t succeed, try try again” is great for those children whom have foundational motor planning and problem solving skills, but can be quite difficult for kids with breakdowns in these areas - because for these kids, trying again will result in the same failure over and over unless due to difficulties with feedforward and feedback needed to problem solve and adapt their approach.
+The age old quote “If at first you don’t succeed, try try again” is great for those children whom have foundational motor planning and problem solving skills, but can be quite difficult for children with breakdowns in these areas - because for these individuals, trying again will result in the same failure over and over unless due to difficulties with feedforward and feedback needed to problem solve and adapt their approach.

 • How can OT assist with development of problem solving skills?
 Using the suspension equipment and various swings allows your kids to naturally find themselves in situations where problem solving is required- how do I climb on this swing?
 How can I throw at this target without falling?
 Activities like the floor is lava is often a fan favorite – having your child setup equipment to get from point A to B without touching the floor.
 In addition, playing games and activities can also promote development of problem solving skills.
-Games like Rush Hour, Suduku, Tangrams are great ways to promote critical thinking, planning and problem solving.
+Games like Rush Hour, Suduku, or Tangrams are great ways to promote critical thinking, planning and problem solving.
 Using the just right challenge in a controlled environment allows us to teach your child how to objectively assess the situation, actually change their approach, and ultimately be successful with the task at hand.
 In turn, we can help promote and develop self esteem and confidence for your child to carry with them each and every day!

 3. Emotional Regulation and Interception:

 • We feel emotions – both negative and positive – every single day.
 It is important that children learn how to manage, express and cope with these emotions in a healthy way – this is called emotional regulation.
-Interception is a sense that provides information about the internal condition of our body – how our body is feeling on the inside - Awareness of these body sensations allow us to experience essential emotions – everything from hunger or pain to sadness or anger.
+Interception is a sense that provides information about the internal condition of our body – how our body is feeling on the inside.
+Awareness of these body sensations allow us to experience essential emotions; everything from hunger or pain to sadness or anger.
 However development of interception and foundational emotional regulation can be an area of challenge for many of our kids.
 Tantrums or meltdowns may be a common occurrence at home for kid with difficulties with emotional regulation.

 • How can OT can help with emotional regulation?
 OT can help with your child’s ability to identify emotions, teach and support proper responses in situation of heightened emotions, help your child answer the question ‘how do I feel?” and most importantly teach strategies that your child can use to manage these emotions.
 Using programs like Zones of Regulation and The Alert Program take a cognitive approach to teaching emotional regulation.
 Role playing can help simulate and prepare for real time scenarios.
 And of course, using equipment, games and activities allow for opportunities to learn about different emotions, build interception and body awareness, and develop strategies to manage emotions.